|

 his freudian sense of guilt (Guilty Conscience

-and his questionable antisocial preaching
+and the questionable antisocial preaching of

 his perverted fantasies, which frequently involve his own daughter